Hermetic occult books

 ancient egypt

-Massey passed away just a few short months after completing Ancient Egypt.
+Gerald Massey (1828-1907) passed away just a few short months after completing Ancient Egypt.
 That his crowning masterpiece was almost completely unrecognised and ignored during his lifetime and is dismissed by almost all modern 'authorities'—both Biblical and Egyptological—speaks volumes!
 It is no exaggeration to say that this is the most masterly exposition of the Ancient Egyptian religion, mythos and eschatology ever written.
 Indeed, more than one inspired occultist of the last century has drawn largely on this book for their teachings about the Ancient Egyptian Mysteries.
 The majority, on the other hand, who prefer dusty "authority" to the bright Fire of True Inspiration, will cast it aside as worthless.
 Such are those who prefer to squabble over how many asps (and of what specific genus) killed Cleopatra, or whether the race of the Ancient Egyptians were Negroes or Caucasians, than learn the TRUTH about Ancient Egypt and her sublime mysteries.

 NOTE.
 Digital editions of this book are available to read at Archive.org in PDF, EPUB, Kindle and e-text formats.